What wax and wood to achieve 'plank type' finish?

 Thanks for all your replies.

-I'm sure it was Mike G over on the a different place forum that mentioned the technique before.
+I'm sure it was Mike G over on the woodhaven forum that mentioned the technique before.
 Goes somethin glike, cut a piece of bandsaw blade eg 20cm.
 Fix the flat side to a piece of wood a little bigger than the blade min both width and length then rub the flat face with the blade attached against the face of the workpiece and it will scratch it up.
 The teeth of the blade have a skef (stick ot to the side slightly) and it is these sticky out teeth sides that will cause the scratches.
 Or pop over to the wood haven and ask the question there.

 All the best